Addiction changes the brain

 Understanding addiction and acknowledging its effects are the first steps toward a healthier community.

 Addiction does not discriminate.
 One in 10 of our neighbors lives with drug and/or alcohol addiction.
 It’s not a choice—it’s a disease that changes the brain, and it can happen to anyone.
 Odds are you know someone suffering from addiction.
 But you might not know the personal impacts of the disease.
 Here are a few stories of the many faces of addiction and recovery in our community.

 Only about 10 percent of people with addiction get the treatment they need.
 This may be due to many factors, including not understanding that treatment works, not being able to afford treatment, not having the right services available, or experiencing biases against them that make it hard to seek and succeed in treatment.
 Our community is working to make sure that instead of blaming people with addiction, we remove the biases around addiction and provide treatment that works.

 The more we learn about the science of addiction and the more we talk about substance use—around the dinner table, in the locker room, over coffee, in the boardroom, in the classroom, and beyond—the more we will change minds and save lives.

-Listen to Larimer County residents speak up about addiction in this 2-minute video: “Addiction is Not Fiction”.
+Listen to Larimer County residents speak up about addiction in this short video: “Addiction is Not Fiction”.

 The Changing Minds campaign is a drug and alcohol addiction awareness campaign developed by the Health District of Northern Larimer County and the Mental Health and Substance Use Alliance.
-The goals of the campaign are to shed light on the public health crisis of addiction in Larimer County, de-stigmatize the disease of addiction, and give hope to the 26,000 in our community who are living with the disease.
-More information on addiction is available on the Changing Minds website.
+The goals are to shed light on the public health crisis of addiction in Larimer County, de-stigmatize the disease of addiction, and give hope to the thousands in our community who are living with the disease.